zetaomegagon/Decoder-Ring/README.md

 > The method is named after Julius Caesar, who used it in his private correspondence.

 #### Functionality
-For the purposes of this application, the `ceasar()` function takes an *input string*, an *integer value*, and an *optional boolean* value used to initiate an encoding or decoding of the input message.
+For the purposes of this application, the `caesar()` function takes an *input string*, an *integer value*, and an *optional boolean* value used to initiate an encoding or decoding of the input message.
 This value defaults to `true`, if no value is passed, indicating that the function should *encode*.

 Given a starting poing of `m` on the "alphabet line", if the integer is greater than zero; then the shift moves forward toward `z`.
 If the integer is less than zero; then the shift is toward `a`.